Saffron: A new high-value crop for underserved farmers in Southern US

 • Farm Business Management: new enterprise development

 This project showcases a novel and sustainable method to produce high-quality saffron in the southern region.
-Our focus will be on organic production, but the results will be useful for no-organic producers as well.
-Our objectives are:
+Our focus is on organic production, but the results will be useful for no-organic producers as well.
+Our objectives are to:

 1. Evaluate different production systems and planting dates for saffron production in southern states

-2. Evaluate the best method of processing saffron stigma for small-scale producers (using kitchen dehydrator vs. oven vs. microwave)
+2. Evaluate the best method of processing saffron stigma for small-scale producers (using oven vs. microwave)

 3. Develop an enterprise budget to document the feasibility of saffron production in the region